mysticpants/AT/README.md

 `.register()` method can be used to intercept and handle "unsolicited" data from the partner (URCs).

+### Motivation

+When working with AT commands to an external device you must send and receive data as text.
+Complications arise well beyond the basic “send ping, receive pong”:

+- The partner’s response time may vary
+- The partner may stop responding (you need timeouts)
+- Multiple responses may need to be matched, either in a specific order or not
+- The partner may interject with extra, unsolicited messages at any time
+- Multiple commands may need to be chained together
+- The commands that are sent, and what data they contain, may depend on the results of previous commands (e.g. for retries or branching logic)

 ## Credit

 Thanks to [Gordon Williams](https://github.com/gfwilliams), [Pur3